Atlantic (locomotive): Design and construction

 Built at a cost of $4,500 (equal to $ today), the Atlantic weighed 6.5 ST and had two vertical cylinders.
 It was commissioned after Davis' entry had won the competition for a steam locomotive design, but the contract was awarded to the inventor of the Tom Thumb; when the five locomotives commissioned failed the contracted delivery, B&O bought out the patents.
 A few of these were incorporated in the Atlantic by Davis, whether by specification or because Davis wanted them is unclear.
 The locomotives he delivered before his death in 1835 were the first commercially feasible, sufficiently efficient coal burning steam locomotives produced domestically in the United States and placed into traction service.
+One of his engines, the John Quincy Adams, built in 1835, is the oldest existing American built locomotive.
+It is located at Carillon Historical Park in Dayton, Ohio.

 Ox teams were used to convey the engine to Baltimore, where it made a successful inaugural trip to Ellicott's Mills, Maryland, a distance of 13 mi.
 Nicknamed the 'Grasshopper' for its distinctive horizontal beam and long connecting rods, the locomotive carried 50 psi of steam and burned 1 ST of anthracite coal on a 40 mi trip from Baltimore.
 Satisfied with this locomotive's operations, the B&O built 20 more locomotives of a similar design at its Mt.
 Clare shops in Baltimore.
 Despite this success, the Atlantic prototype engine was scrapped in 1835 after the death of Phineas Davis.
 The reason was unclear.